Weneg (pharaoh): Reign

 Little is known about Weneg's reign.
 The vessel inscriptions mentioning his name only show reports about ceremonial events, such as the "raising up of the pillars of Horus".
-This feast is frequently reported on vessels from Ninetjer's reign, which brings Weneg's chronological position very close to that of Ninetjer.
+This feast is frequently reported on vessels from Nynetjer's reign, which brings Weneg's chronological position very close to that of Nynetjer.

 The length of Weneg's rulership is unknown.
 If he was the same person as king Wadjenes, he ruled (according to the Royal Canon of Turin) for 54 years.
 If Weneg was the same person as king "Tlas", mentioned by the historian Manetho, he ruled for 17 years.
 But modern Egyptologists have doubts about both statements and evaluate them as misinterpretations or exaggerations.
 If Weneg was actually a separate ruler, as Richard Weill and Peter Kaplony believe, he may have ruled for 12 years, depending on their reconstructions of the Cairo stone inscriptions.

-One theory suggests that the once unified kingdom of Egypt was divided after Ninetjer's death into two parts.
+One theory suggests that the once unified kingdom of Egypt was divided after Nynetjer's death into two parts.
 Consequently, for a period after king Weneg's death, two kings ruled at the same time over Egypt suggesting that Weneg was an independent ruler.
-This assumption is based on the observation that both the Thinite and Memphite king lists of the Ramesside era mention the names "Wadjenes" and "Senedj" as the immediate successors of king Ninetjer.
+This assumption is based on the observation that both the Thinite and Memphite king lists of the Ramesside era mention the names "Wadjenes" and "Senedj" as the immediate successors of king Nynetjer.
 The Abydos king lists, for example, mention only six kings for the 2nd dynasty, whilst all the other kinglists mention nine kings.
 So Weneg may have been the last king who had ruled over the whole of Egypt, before sharing his throne (and control over Egypt) with another king.
 It remains unclear who the other king may have been.
 Weneg's successor may have been Senedj but even that is uncertain in this shadowy period of the 2nd dynasty of Egypt.